nasa/openmct/docs/src/guide/index.md

 In some cases, you want to register code to run as soon as the application starts; these can be registered as extensions of the [ runs category](https://docs.angularjs.org/api/ng/type/angular.Module#run ).
-Implementations registered in this category will be invoked (with their declared dependencies) when the Open MCT Web application first starts.
+Implementations registered in this category will be invoked (with their declared dependencies) when the Open MCT application first starts.
 (Note that, in this case, the implementation is better thought of as just a function, as opposed to a constructor function.)